 If no minutes were produced at the time (or if they were but a party maintains that they are inaccurate and/or do not record certain important matters) then a transcript of the audio recording can be made to be included in the eBundle.
 It is desirable that the wording of any transcript to be made is agreed between the parties.
 If the transcript is not agreed before the final hearing and it becomes necessary to play the audio file because there is a dispute over the transcript then that reduces the value of using a transcript.
 Because of the need to try to agree the transcript, and because whether or not a transcript is needed may be depend on what documents the other side discloses, a party intending to rely on an audio recording is (depending on the rules and directions of the specific tribunal) not necessarily expected to have a transcript ready at the Disclosure of Documents stage when they disclose the audio file itself but they should, if they then decide that they wish to rely on an audio recording, start the process of producing and trying to agree the transcript immediately after the Disclosure of Documents stage.

-You will be making copies of documents as part of the litigation process of course - for example by scanning in relevant paper documents as PDFs - but it might be that even before litigation was intimated you had more than one copy of a particular document.
-If so, should you disclose all the copies you have or just one of them?
-If the copies are identical - for example one is a JPG on your phone and the other is a copy of that JPG on your computer - then you just load one to be disclosed.
-If you have two paper copies which are identical except for minor blemishes caused by e.g. dust on the photocopier glass then again you would only scan one copy and load that.
-If the difference is more significant - for example if one copy is the "wet ink" signed original and the other is a copy which has a handwritten endorsement - then you would treat them as two separate documents (and load and disclose both) if the difference between them is significant for the disputed issues in the case.
-In the example just given if the handwritten endorsement simply certifies that the document is a true copy then the endorsement is unlikely to be significant for the issues in the case but it could be if, for example, there happened to be a dispute over whether the person who signed the endorsement had ever seen the document because the signed endorsement is evidence that they did see it, at least on the occasion when they signed the endorsement.
-Where the difference between the copies of the document is significant for the disputed issues in the case, both copies would be loaded with Document Descriptions like this:-
+If the copies are identical then of course you only have to disclose one copy.
+If there is a significant difference - for example if one copy is the "wet ink" signed original and the other is a copy which has a handwritten endorsement - then you would treat them as two separate documents (and load and disclose both) if the difference between them is relevant to the disputed issues in the case.
+In the example just given if the handwritten endorsement simply certifies that the document is a true copy then in most cases the endorsement is unlikely to be significant for the issues in the case but it could be if, for example, there happened to be a dispute over whether the person who signed the endorsement had ever seen the document because the signed endorsement is evidence that they did see it, at least on the occasion when they signed the endorsement.
+Load both copies and give them Document Descriptions like this:-

 Letter Smith to Jones (without endorsement)